missiletechradar/Windows10MTRUpdates/README.md

 Italian: reg add "HKLM\SOFTWARE\MTR" /v UserLanguage /t REG_SZ /d it-IT /f

 You can use custom language files too, refer to the changelog for more inforrmation.
 By default only english and italian are included and MTR-Settings is the only app with language file system support.

+Due to a bug in the update code the stopwatch execcutable isn't transferred to C:\Windows.
+But you can manually copy stopwatch.exe to c:\windows to get the updated stopwatch app.